Democratic Republic of the Congo–Republic of the Congo relations: Zaire period

-The two countries were involved in diplomatic controversy (LICOPA affair) in August of 1971 when DR Congo (then Zaire) declared the Republic of Congo's charge d'affaires to be a persona non grata.
+The two countries were involved in diplomatic controversy (LICOPA affair) in August 1971 when DR Congo (then Zaire) declared the Republic of Congo's charge d'affaires to be a persona non grata.
 Despite the incident, relations between the two countries were not canceled and General/President Mobutu reiterated his commitment to brotherly relations in Central Africa.

 On 22 August that same year, DR Congo's court sentenced LICOPA member Ando Ibarra to three years in prison and 10 years of expulsion from the country due to "violation of external security and spread of fake news".